Multi-layer Perceptron Trainability Explained via Variability: What is variability

-Based on these plots, we make the following observations. \begin{itemize} \item For the sigmoid function, the surfaces $z = \|F_L(x,\bW,\bb)\|^2$ are rather monotonous or uneventful with few variations either in the $x$-space (within each plot) or in the parameter space (across the 9 plots).
-In particular, in the $x$-space, we hardly see any ups and downs or peaks and valleys. \item Most remarkably, at $L=8$ the surfaces appear to tend to constants of different values.
-In fact, with slightly larger $L$ values, the surfaces do uniformly becomes constants.
-We call this curious phenomenon ``Collapse to Constants" or simply C2C. \item For the ReLU function, we see landscapes of much richer expressions in the $x$-space from very beginning ($L=2$).
-The amount of variations increases as $L$ grows deeper from 2 to 10 and even to 20.
-Not unrelatedly, the amount of variations in the parameter space also increase across the 9 plots. \item However, at $L=40$, the phenomenon of C2C again shows up.
-In fact, with a larger $L$, all 9 plots will be uniformly constants of different values. \end{itemize} Upon further examinations, it is clear that for large $L$ not only the scalar function $\|F_L(x,\bW,\bb)\|$ tends to constants in $x$-space, but in fact the vector-valued function $F_L(x,\bW,\bb)$ itself tends to constant vectors for all $x \in [-1,1]^2$.
+From Figure~\ref{fig:visualization-of-3network}, we make the following observations. \begin{enumerate} \item In the first row for the Sigmoid function, the surfaces are rather monotonous with few up-and-down variations either in the data space (within each plot) or in the parameter space (across plots).
+Most remarkably, at a depth of $L=20$, the surfaces essentially become constant.
+For brevity, we will call this phenomenon as "Collapse to Constant" or simply C2C. \item In the second row for the ReLU function, we find landscapes with much richer expressions in the data space, and with an increasing amount of variations as $L$ grows from 1 to 10.
+However, C2C also occurs for the ReLU function at $L=30$.
+(Further experiments, not presented here, confirm that other ReLU-like functions, such as Leaky-ReLU, suffer from C2C as well). \item In the third row for the ABS function, the plots follow the similar trend as for the ReLU function for $L=1$ to 10.
+On the other hand, C2C has not yet occurred when $L=30$, although the variations in the landscape appear to have started diminishing. \end{enumerate} Upon further examinations, it is clear that for large $L$ not only the scalar function $\|F_L(x,\bW,\bb)\|$ tends to constants in $x$-space, but in fact the vector-valued function $F_L(x,\bW,\bb)$ tends to constant vectors for $x \in [-1,1]^2$.
 We will explain this C2C phenomenon later.